-As someone who was born and raised in Thorndale, and is now raising my family here, I have the unique ability to respect the roots in which our small community is built upon, yet recognize the importance and need for growth.
-My great-great-grandparents decided that Thorndale was a bright and growing spot to raise their family, and so do I. I also know that there are many other families that feel that way.
-I also know that Thorndale is not unique in Thames Centre, all of our communities are a highly desirable spot to work, live and play.
+As someone who was born and raised in Thames Centre, and is now raising my family here, I have the unique ability to respect the roots in which our small community is built upon, yet recognize the importance and need for growth.
+My great-great-grandparents decided that the old West Nissouri Township was a bright and growing spot to raise their family, and so do I in the Municipality of Thames Centre.
+I also know that there are many other families that feel that way.